 Start small.
 Block one hour on your calendar to strengthen one driver in the next seven days.
 Open your calendar now and book the time.
 Let me know how it goes.

 If you’d like to know more about setting up the seven fundraising success drivers in your nonprofit, please don’t hesitate to set up a time to talk.
-I’d love to help you get these drivers delivering money into your budget before the end of the year.
+I’d love to help you get these drivers delivering money into your budget this year.